-In short, a merchant cash advance is an advance that businesses can get from a lender.
+In short, a merchant service cash advance is an advance that businesses can get from a lender.
 In exchange for a lump sum of money, the business agrees to pay the lender a percentage of debit card sales or daily credit card sales over an agreed period of time.

 Generally speaking, the company is required to pay this fraction of its daily credit card transactions until the loan has been paid back in full.